My Journey to Italian Citizenship

 After lunch, we were full and sleepy from the sun – time to head back!
 Our next big outing was a trip to Amalfi.
 After some espresso in Cetara, we caught a ferry.

 We spent some time wandering the touristy area, and of course stopped for gelato.
-Their chocolate gelato was incredible and naturally dairy-free!

 After checking out some cute shops we made our way up up up and away from the populated area.